 There are no ATM’s in the country and Credit Cards are not accepted anywhere, so you’ll need to bring enough cash (Australian dollars) with you for your entire trip.
-Internet signal is almost non-existent, ensuring you’ll be off-the-grid most of the time.
+Internet signal is almost non-existent, thereby ensuring you’ll be off-the-grid most of the time.

-Tuvalu is not a destination for everyone – but – if you’re an adventurous soul, looking to travel somewhere that’s well off the beaten track, where a guidebook or an itinerary are not necessary then Tuvalu awaits.
+Tuvalu is not a destination for everyone – but – if you’re an adventurous soul looking to travel somewhere that’s well off the beaten track, where a guidebook or an itinerary are not necessary then Tuvalu awaits.

-The main island of Funafuti is a long thin sliver of land with a calm ‘lagoon’ side and a rough and exposed ‘ocean’ side.
+The main island of Funafuti is a long, thin sliver of land with a calm ‘lagoon’ side and a rough and exposed ‘ocean’ side.
 All activity on the island is focused on the lagoon side with the one main road following its shoreline and all houses fronting the lagoon.

 Tuvalu was first settled in the 14th century by Polynesians who traveled from Samoa and later Tonga, the Cook Islands and Kiribati.
 All eight islands were eventually settled, giving rise to the name Tuvalu, or “Cluster of Eight”.

-The Spanish were the first to discover the islands in the 16th century when Álvaro de Mendaña de Neira sighted the island of Nui during a voyage of discovery of the South-west Pacific which had originated in Peru.
+The Spanish were the first to discover the islands in the 16th century when Álvaro de Mendaña de Neira sighted the island of Nui during a voyage of discovery of the South-west Pacific which originated in Peru.
 Spain never made a claim on the islands, which remained a backwater until the 19th century when Tuvalu first appeared on European charts.

 In 1863, labour recruiters from Peru kidnapped some 400 Tuvaluan’s, putting them to work in gold mines in Peru, reducing the population to just 2,500 people.

-In 1892, Tuvalu – then known as the Ellice islands – became a British protectorate and in 1916 was made part of the Gilbert (present day Kiribati) and Ellice Islands Colony
+In 1892, Tuvalu – then known as the Ellice Islands – became a British protectorate and in 1916, was made part of the Gilbert (present day Kiribati) and Ellice Islands Colony.

 During the 1960’s, racial tension and rivalries created friction between the Gilbertese and Ellice Islanders.
 A referendum in 1974 resulted in Tuvalu becoming a separate colony and then, in 1978, fully independent.